Joker (2012 film)

 Joker is a 2012 Indian Hindi-language science fiction comedy film written and directed by Shirish Kunder in his second directorial venture after Jaan-E-Mann.
 The film stars Akshay Kumar and Sonakshi Sinha.
-The film released worldwide on 31 August 2012, and received negative reviews upon release.
-The film was declared a "Disaster" at box office.
+The film was released worldwide on 31 August 2012 to negative reviews and was a disaster at the box office.

 Plot

-Agastya "Sattu" is a scientist, working on the development of a communication system to communicate with aliens.
-But Agastya loses the faith of his seniors and is allotted a deadline of one month to conclude his project with some substantial results.
+Agastya "Sattu" is a scientist working on developing a communication system to communicate with aliens.
+However, he loses the faith of his seniors and is given a one-month deadline to conclude his project with substantial results.

 In the meantime, Agastya is informed by his girlfriend Diva about his father's illness.
-On hearing this, they both reach his native village, Paglapur, whose colourful inhabitants include his brother, who speaks gibberish, a kid who thinks he is a lamppost, and everyone else who think that World War II is still going on and fears the Germans.
+On hearing this, they both reach his native village, Paglapur, whose colourful inhabitants include his brother, who speaks gibberish; a child who thinks he is a lamppost; and others who thinks World War II is still ongoing and fears the Germans.

-Soon after reaching there, Agastya finds that he was called on a false pretext of illness by his father.
-They called Agastya, so he could make the village a better place and connect it with the outer world.
+Soon after arriving, Agastya finds that his father had called him on a false pretext of illness.
+The villagers called Agastya so he could make Paglapur a better place and connect it with the outside world.

-Upon learning the truth, Agastya decides to move back to the US; however, after hearing the plight of the inhabitants of Paglapur, who are ignored by the government because the village is absent from the demarcated map of India, he decides to come up with a solution for the problem.
+Upon learning the truth, Agastya decides to move back to the US; however, after hearing the plight of the inhabitants of Paglapur, who the government ignores because the village is absent from the demarcated map of India, he decides to devise a solution to the problem.

-As the story proceeds, Agastya comes up with a quaint idea pertaining to the crop circle and the arrival of aliens in his village to garner recognition for his otherwise isolated village undergoing a plight of neglect ever since independence.
+As the story continues, Agastya comes up with a quaint idea involving a crop circle and the arrival of aliens to bring recognition for his otherwise isolated village undergoing a plight of neglect since independence.

-With frames moving ahead, Agastya along with other villagers creates a crop circle in Paglapur and spreads rumors about the arrival of aliens in the village.
-And from there, amid tremendous media hype, takes over some hilarious sequences knitted around UFOs and fictitious man-made aliens.
+With frames moving ahead, Agastya, along with other villagers, creates a crop circle in Paglapur and spreads rumors about the arrival of aliens in the village.
+This leads to media frenzy and some hilarious events involving UFOs and fictitious man-made aliens.

-In the end, the whole joke about the fake aliens is found out, and at the end of the movie, real aliens come and give the village the gift of oil.
+In the end, the joke about the fake aliens is found out, and real aliens come and give the village the gift of oil.